RESIST

 Photos.
 I switched from Google Photos to Ente.
 It was painless, only took a few clicks and a few hours of waiting for the file transfers to complete.
 For the DIY crowd, I've heard great things about Immich.

 Music.
 TIDAL pays artists a fair share per stream, and 7digital offers high quality MP3 and FLAC downloads.
 Better yet, check out Bandcamp—mostly for independent artists like us—especially on Bandcamp Fridays where artists keep 100% of sale revenue.
+Fuck Spotify and their AI weapons investments.

 Search.
 Google complies with government requests for information about journalists and dissenting users.
 Incognito mode does not protect you.
 Switch to Brave, a completely independent search engine.
 (I previously recommended StartPage, but they were partly piggybacking on Google for search results.)